Short-term Funding Choices for a Company

-A corporation can either be regarded as private or public.
+A corporation can either be regarded as private (unlisted) or public (listed).
 The following factors determine this classification:

 A private company can go public through an Initial public offering (IPO), direct listing, or acquisition.